Static Application Security Testing Tools: A Buyer’s Guide

 Tired of chasing vulnerabilities through your codebase?
-Static Application Security Testing (SAST) can help you catch them before they become a problem.
-By analyzing your code statically, SAST tools can detect potential security flaws early in the development lifecycle.
+Static Application Security Testing (SAST) tools can help you catch them before they become a problem.
+By analyzing your code statically, SAST solutions can detect potential security flaws early in the development lifecycle.

 But let’s be honest: legacy SAST solutions often feel like a drag.
 Slow scan times, overwhelming false positives, and a frustrating developer experience can hinder your team’s productivity and increase your risk exposure.